VCTLabs/bruce/README.txt

 =============================================================

-Bruce presentations are written as plain-text files in the ReStructuredText format with some extensions.
+Bruce presentations are written as plain-text files in the reStructuredText format with some extensions.
 See the examples folder \*.rst files for some samples, the simplest being "simple.rst" which displays plain text sentences centered on a white background (using the "big-centered" style)::